ilastik/ilastik.github.io/documentation/carving/carving.md

 ## Advanced Options

-The seeded watershed algrorithm of the module has some advanced options which can be changed to obtain improved segmentations when the default settings are not sufficient.
+The seeded watershed algorithm of the module has some advanced options which can be changed to obtain improved segmentations when the default settings are not sufficient.